Devi -Manifestations of the Divine Mother

 Indus Valley sites (2600 – 1900 BCE) have yielded a large number of clay figurines that are supposed to be of the Mother Goddess.
-During the early centuries of the Christian Era, the Divine Mother was worshiped as an independent and Supreme Goddess who created, encompassed and sustained the universe.
-In the later centuries she came to be worshiped as the consort of God Shiva.
+During the early centuries of the Christian Era, the Divine Mother was worshipped as an independent and Supreme Goddess who created, encompassed and sustained the universe.
+In the later centuries, she came to be worshipped as the consort of God Shiva.

 Navaratri, the auspicious 9 day period is devoted to the invocation of Divine Mother.
 By invoking the Divine Mother you call upon your own deepest reserves of strength and the inherent power within.
 The 10th day is Vijayadasami or Dassera – the day that symbolizes the victory of consciousness over ignorance and brings an end to the Navaratri festivities.